kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ##### Prepare output file from a previous run:

-Robin does any of the scenarios 0–18, store the measurements and parameters in a file, called *outfile*.
+Robin does any of the scenarios 0–18, stores the measurements and parameters in a file, called *outfile*.

 ##### Benchmark the programs and record measurements: